 Friday, November 22, 2024

-The 23 Biggest Flops of 2024 (So Far)
+The 23 Biggest Flops of 2024

 Critics and cinema pundits continue to insist that the film business is in trouble because the comic book movie bubble has burst and that fans suffer from superhero fatigue.
 The thing is, this theory fails to account for the dozens of high-profile bombs from various other genres year after year.
-The truth is that Hollywood seems determined to bank on titanic productions with no discernible audience -- or that alienate the respective audiences who would've shown up had they not been conditioned to expect to be insulted by the very thing that studios want them to spend hard-earned money on.
+The truth is that Hollywood seems determined to bank on titanic productions with no discernible audience (musicals about supervillains, for instance) -- or that alienate the respective audiences who would've shown up had they not been conditioned to expect to be insulted by the very thing that studios want them to spend hard-earned money on.
 The following films are merely the latest examples of Hollywood offerings that movie buffs either elected to watch in the comfort of their own respective homes or simply bypassed altogether.

 23. Arthur the King